CSC207-UofT/course-project-newtapp/README.md

 ## Start up the Front-end Web Server

-1. Install Node.js if you do not already have it.
+1. Install an up-to-date version of Node.js if you do not already have it.
 2. Navigate to `src/front-end/` from the project directory.
-3. `npm start`.
+3. `npm ci` to install dependencies.
-4. You may or may not need to install some Node dependencies.
+4. `npm start` to run the web server.